Of all the times a dental emergency can happen, it always tends to occur at THE worst time…

 - Who to call during a dental emergency (hint: an emergency dentist).

 But never fear.
-Your ProGrin Dental team has your back.
+Your ProGrin Dental team in South Carolina has your back.
 This blog outlines the answers to both of these must-know things.

 What is considered a dental emergency?